Crezalo/KigzagContractsV1/README.md

   - [x] Holder of CreatorTokens can redeem NFT and tokens worth NFT price will be burnt from his wallet [batch supported]
   - [x] Holder of CreatorTokens can return his redeemed NFT and tokens worth NFT price will be minted to his wallet [batch supported]
   - [x] 2 NFTs of a creator can be swapped for no fees [batch supported]
-  - [x] Creator/Community can add further liquidity to Pair Contract by sale of CreatorTokens from DAO contract
+  - [x] Creator/Community can add Further Liquidity to Pair Contract by sale of CreatorTokens from DAO contract.
+Vault Contract hosts this sale.
+  - [x] Vault can own millions of NFTs.
+There are no arrays storing Vault's NFT data about redeemed NFTs.
+Instead a simple mapping of vaultId to NFT Contract and vaultId to TokenId is used and to know whether an NFT is redeemed a simple ownerOf() function call for a given vaultId will help determine.
+This is done to avoid For Loops over large arrays which will run out of gas after few thousand NFTs.
+Hence avoiding scaling bottleneck.
 - [x] Creator Pair
   - [x] Constant Product based AMM for CreatorToken - BaseToken pair
   - [x] Swap between tokens